harvard-edtech/edtech-guide/ComprehensiveGuide.md

 In Katalon's preferences panel, make the following changes:

-`Katalon > Git > Enable Git Integration` – Turn this off (uncheck the box)

-`Katalon > Test Case > Default Open View` – Set to "Script View"
+In `Katalon > Test Case`, set `Default Open View` to "Script View"

-`General > Editors > Text Editors > Displayed Tab Width` – Set this to "2"
+In `General > Editors > Text Editors`, set `Displayed Tab Width` to 2, check "Insert spaces for tabs", check "Remove multiple spaces on backspace/delete"

-Also, edit your default text editor profile:
+Also, edit your text editor profile:

-`General > Editors > Text Editors > New...`

-Create a new profile called "DCE Automated Testing" and click "OK"
+In `Java > Code Style > Formatter`, click "New" to create a new profile called "DCE Automated Testing" and click "OK".

+Click "Edit" next to the profile and edit the profile as follows:

 Under the "Indentation" section, change "Tab policy" to "Spaces Only" and change both "Indentation size" and "Tab size" to "2"